 - Exploring graphical techniques

-- Work with materials to learn craft based processes
+- Working with materials to explore craft based processes

-- Developing in-depth knowledge of computer based media
+- Developing an in-depth knowledge of computer based media

-- Pursue specific areas of interest within design fields
+- You will also pursue a specific area of interest within design fields

-The possibilities offered from studying A Level 3D Design are many and varied!
-However, our students typically consider careers in areas such as Architecture, CAD, Product Design, Construction, Interior Design and Engineering.
+As an Art based qualification, this A Level is valued highly by employers and universities alike.
+There are many varied progression routes, and typically our students progress to areas such as Architecture, CAD, Product Design, Construction, Interior Design and Engineering.

 Good to Know